 I’m loving the newest addition to our indoor gardens: windowsill succulents.
 On an innocent trip to Lowe’s to look at self-watering pots, we were distracted by a cute little potted arrangement of four succulents.
-Then Daniel, ever the green-thumb, said, “We can do this better – let’s plant them ourselves.”
+Then D, ever the green-thumb, said, “We can do this better – let’s plant them ourselves.”
 We knew the succulents would be great in our rather-wide windowsills, and when we couldn’t find a suitable planter, we had just the solution: our shipping pallets.

 Once the succulents were settled, we trimmed the edges of the plastic just below the soil line and gave the plants a good soaking via spray bottle.

 We built three boxes, one for each window in the bedroom.
-Daniel had yet another idea: locally harvested rocks to top the soil.
+D had yet another idea: locally harvested rocks to top the soil.
 So we trekked into the woods, and we (and by we I mean he) gathered pebbles from a little creek.
 The pebbles were just the right finishing touch.